⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-Price/Sales (TTM)4.19Compares a company's stock price to its revenue over the past twelve months, often used for valuing companies with unstable earnings or in early growth stages.
+Price/Sales (TTM)4.30Compares the company's market capitalization to its total revenue over the last twelve months, often used for companies with inconsistent earnings.

-Price/Book (MRQ)0.59Measures how much investors are willing to pay for each dollar of book value, indicating premium valuation relative to net assets based on the most recent quarter.
+Price/Book (MRQ)0.54Measures how much investors are willing to pay for each dollar of book value (assets minus liabilities), indicating valuation relative to net assets.

-Operating Margin0.66Represents the percentage of revenue remaining after paying for operating expenses, highlighting a company's core profitability and operational efficiency.
+Operating Margin65.75Indicates the percentage of revenue left after paying for operating expenses, reflecting the efficiency of a company's core operations.

 Peer Comparison